Kitware/tangelo/docs/advanced-usage.rst

 Tangelo Instance Information
 ============================

-For various reasons (e.g., debugging) you may wish to know how some option is set in a particular running instance of Tangelo.
+For various reasons (e.g., debugging) you may wish to know some information about a particular running instance of Tangelo.
 For instance, your application may wish to query the version of Tangelo in order to avoid requesting features that are not there, etc.  To supply this information, Tangelo exports the Information REST API.